DaveBenham/VenomModules/README.md

 If the computed Low Threshold is above the computed High Threshold, then the values are internally swapped to ensure that the effective Low Threshold is never above the High Threshold.

-### MID AMPLITUDE
+### MID AMPLIFIER
 Determines the amplification used for the middle output component.
-The main input is multiplied by the effective Mid Amplitude level to establish the middle output component.
+The main input is multiplied by the effective Mid Amplifier level to establish the middle output component.

 The unlabeled small button determines whether the middle component is clipped at the high and low thresholds.
 It has 4 possible values:
 - **Off** ***(dark gray)*** - No clipping is applied